-From its creation in 2003, the Authority has issued only three prohibition decisions, all of which within a few months' timeframe: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal still pending; Petrogal/Esso (case 45/2004, decision of 14 December 2005), not appealed; and Brisa/AEO/AEE (case 22/2005, decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.8 below).
-In all but four of the eighteen Phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).
+From its creation in 2003, the Authority has issued only four prohibition decisions: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal still pending; Petrogal/Esso (case 45/2004, decision of 14 December 2005), not appealed; Brisa/AEO/AEE (case 22/2005, decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.8 below); and TAP/SPDH (case 12/2009, decision of 19 November 2009).

+In all but four of the seventeen Phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).
+Finally, the notifying parties withdrew the notification before the end of Phase 2 in four cases.